 Publish Your Books Under Your Own Imprint

 Free assigned ISBNs belong to the company that issues it, such as KDP or Lulu.
-This means they (KDP/Lulu/Other said company) are the publishers and owners of that book and they will be listed as such.
+This means they (KDP/Lulu/Other said company) are listed as the publishers of that book, not you.

 *There are tons of fake ISBN companies out there.
 If you are in the US, be sure you purchase your ISBN from Bowker.

-It’s easy to go the free route but free is limiting and it does not always set you apart.
-By creating an actual business complete with the necessary paperwork, it is easier for you to stay organized, to file taxes, and to rise above the crowd and stand out as a professional author.
+It’s easy to go the free route, but free is limiting, and it does not always set you apart.
+Creating an actual business complete with the necessary paperwork makes it easier for you to stay organized, file taxes, rise above the crowd, and stand out as a professional author.

 Your work is under copyright protection the moment it is created.
 Don’t let scam publishing companies fool you by saying “Keep 100% of Your Copyright.”
 This means they are promising you something you already have.
 For publishing rights (different from copyright) all you have to do is buy your own ISBN.
 If you want to go the extra mile and register a copyright with the copyright office you can do that inexpensively at copyright.gov.

 I talk a lot about paperbacks because a).
 I have personally done better with paperbacks and b). authors can sell paperbacks through their own author website along with cool author swag and things instead of relying only on Amazon.
 However, that doesn’t negate the importance of having digital versions of your book available too.
-We are living in a digital age and with everything being online, authors without digital books will be left out.
+We are living in a digital age, and with everything being online, authors without digital books will be left out.
 Brick and Mortar bookstores without an online presence are struggling right now.

-When this post was first drafted, it was after I had watched a video of Tyler Perry advising entrepreneurs.
-I am not a big Perry fan but when people are advising about business, I listen.
+When I first drafted this post, I watched a video of Tyler Perry advising entrepreneurs.
+I am not a big Perry fan, but when people are advising about business, I listen.
 Perry talked about entrepreneurs learning when to let go.
 Here,he meant letting go of business practices that no longer serve you once your business grows.
-He talked about not being so used to how it has always been done that we are not open to change.
-For example, Perry’s sister used to keep receipts in a folder but as Tyler’s business grew that kind of accounting system no longer worked for taxes.
+He spoke of not being so used to how it has always been done that we are not open to change.
+For example, Perry’s sister used to keep receipts in a folder, but as Tyler’s business grew, that kind of accounting system no longer worked for taxes.
 Not when you have over 400 employees.